Judge hits No. 44, Chapman saves Yankees' 2-1 win over Twins (Sep 18, 2017) | FOX Sports

 Twins: All-Star 3B Miguel Sano (left shin) is headed back to Minnesota on Tuesday after accompanying the team to New York for a personal matter.
 Sano is healing slowly, but the Twins hope to have him back before the season ends – perhaps only as a DH.

-Yankees: All-Star C Gary Sanchez was hit on the left forearm by a seventh-inning foul ball.
-He was checked by a trainer but stayed in the game. … OF Aaron Hicks (strained left oblique) did some tee and soft toss work.
-He said he feels really good and is close to taking batting practice. … DH Matt Holliday was rested in favor of switch-hitter Chase Headley, even though Holliday is 5 for 12 (.417) with two home runs against Santana. ”Part of me wishes I could have 10 players in the lineup today,” manager Joe Girardi said.
+Yankees: OF Aaron Hicks (strained left oblique) did some tee and soft toss work.
+He said he feels really good and is close to taking batting practice. … DH Matt Holliday was rested in favor of switch-hitter Chase Headley, even though Holliday is 5 for 12 (.417) with two home runs against Santana.
+Headley singled and scored on Frazier’s sac fly.

 UP NEXT